 - Certificate in Counselling Skills - The Gestalt Centre

-- Bereavement Care Training workshop for Pregnancy, Loss and the Death of a Baby - SANDS
+- Bereavement Care Training for Pregnancy, Loss and the Death of a Baby - SANDS

-- Understanding loss, grief and bereavement workshop - Child Bereavement UK
+- Understanding loss, grief and bereavement - Child Bereavement UK

 - Treating Generalised Anxiety Disorder and Panic Attacks - MindBody Breakthrough